 Listed below are some current and ongoing needs.
 Please feel free to call about specific projects that you may want to do or talents that you have to contribute.
 Projects identified as potential Eagle Scout projects are suggestions and may or may not meet the requirements for an approved Eagle Scout project.
 It is up to the Scout to talk with his Eagle Scout Project Coach to determine if the project meets all of the Eagle Scout Project requirements.

 Call us for more information or email at BeAHeroWMH@wasatch.org.

-We have had a lot of calls recently from scouts looking for Eagle Scout projects.
-Here are some new ideas for Eagle Scout and other Service Projects.
+Here are some ideas that we have for Eagle Scout projects or Service Projects that will help our clients.
 If you are looking for an Eagle Scout project, you will need to check with your project coach to make sure that the suggestion meets all of the project requirements.
 Email us at BeAHeroWMH@wasatch.org if you are interested in doing one of these projects and we will set up a time to meet with you and discuss the project further.